FreddyCLH/aws-lambda-postman-collection-runner/README.md

   --cli-binary-format raw-in-base64-out
 ```

+The Lambda invocation output is written to the file `invoke-response.json`.

+## Viewing Lambda Postman collection runner results

-The Lambda invocation output containing the Postman collection run results is written to the file `invoke-response.json`.
+The Postman collection run results is contained in the Lambda invocation output that is written to the file `invoke-response.json`.

 Example `invoke-response.json`: